 The Tanach (which starts with Genesis and ends with 2 Chronicles) was YHWH's way of providing us a history of Himself and His people which shows His constant grace and mercy for a disobedient humanity who keep insisting on doing things their way.
 "His people" are comprised of the Patriarchs Abraham, Isaac and Jacob and all their descendants and everyone who has chosen YHWH as their God.

-HOWEVER, if we read the Scriptures in context, we can see that EVERYONE, beginning with Cain and Abel, was Torah observant - which negates the Christian claim that they don't have to obey God's Law!
+It is important to note that, Scripture read in context reveals that EVERYONE, beginning with Cain and Abel, was Torah observant - which negates the Christian claim that they don't have to obey God's Law!
 ANYONE who believes in the God of Abraham, Isaac and Jacob is to be Torah observant, and God even said so FOUR TIMES IN A ROW in Numbers 15:13-16!
 YHWH (Yahweh) chose Abraham because He wanted to (Deut.
 7:6-8) and He reiterated this in Jeremiah 31:32 by making His New Covenant with the Houses of Israel and Judah - both of whom were Torah observant.

 The Brit Chadasha is a continuation of YHWH's "God-breathed" mitzvot/words wherein we see many Tanach prophecies unfold; especially the Messianic prophecies outlined in Isaiah 53 and elsewhere!

 So, while the Torah contains the ONLY actual Words/Divine Instructions in Righteousness from YHWH, it is wrong to say that the NT is not divinely inspired - because, without it, we would have NO knowledge of Yeshua and His ministry and teachings while He walked the earth.
-After all, Yeshua was "Immanuel" (God with us) and YHWH-Come-in-the-Flesh; our Messiah who performed miracles and spoke many awesome things to teach YHWH's people how to live holy, set apart lives!
+After all, Yeshua was "Immanuel" (God with us); our divine Messiah who performed miracles and spoke many awesome things to teach YHWH's people how to live holy, set apart lives!

 YHWH needed us to see "the whole picture" and that picture starts in Genesis and ends with Revelation!
 It is the rest of the story!